oVirt/ovirt-site/source/feature/networklinking.html.md

         * If the VM status is up

-            * The edit command should be enabled (previously it was disabled).
+            * The edit action should be enabled (previously it was disabled).

             * If the Vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause unplugging and plugging the Vnic".